tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 With it laid out like this, you can see that this approach is a bit more verbose.
 This takes six lines to write instead of four.
 Now, that's not a huge loss, but extra code lines like this can add up overtime.
-This could also be a style preference, but we will see later that "for" can actually behave in more ways than just this.
-I would say this is the classic structure of "for" loops, so you will see this across many languages.
-Other structures for the "for" loop will be dependent on the language you have at hand.
+This could also be a style preference, but we will see later that `for` can actually behave in more ways than just this.
+I would say this is the classic structure of `for` loops, so you will see this across many languages.
+Other structures for the `for` loop will be dependent on the language you have at hand.

 ## Comparisons and Equivalence Operators

-So hopefully this has cemented the purpose of loops "for" you.
+So hopefully this has cemented the purpose of loops `for` you.
 Being able to iterate over a chunk of logic is a very common need in programming.
 You have also seen that these structures are heavily reliant on equivalence operators, so let's lay out some of those.